patrickfrey/mewa/doc/tutorial.md

 ```

 ### AST Traversal
-All AST node functions do some sort of traversal, as it is in their responsibility to call the subnodes of the AST.
-I already mentioned in the tutorial that the current scope is implemented as own aspect and set by the AST traversal function.
+All _AST_ node functions do some sort of traversal, as it is in their responsibility to call the subnodes of the _AST_.
+I already mentioned in the tutorial that the current scope is implemented as own aspect and set by the _AST_ traversal function.
 Because it is so important I would like you to have a look at the traversal functions implemented in the ```typesystem_utils``` module.
 There are two variants of the traversal function:

   * ```function traverse( typedb, node, ...)```
   * ```function traverseRange( typedb, node, range, ...)```

 The range is a pair of _Lua_ array indices ```{first, last element of the range}``` referring to the subnodes to process for a partial traversal.
 Partial traversal is used for processing the subnodes selectively.
 You may for example traverse the function name and the parameters first, then declare the function, and then traverse the function body for enabling recursion.
-The variable arguments **...** are forwarded to the AST functions called.
+The variable arguments **...** are forwarded to the _AST_ functions called.
 This way you can pass parameters down to the subnodes.
 The examples of _Mewa_ use parameters extensively.
 For example to pass down the declaration context that decides, wheter a variable declaration is member of a structure or a local or a global variable.
-Parameters are also used to implement multipass traversal or the AST to parse declarations of a subtree, e.g. a class in a specific order.
-You pass down the index of the pass you want to process in an AST node function.
+Parameters are also used to implement multipass traversal or the _AST_ to parse declarations of a subtree, e.g. a class in a specific order.
+You pass down the index of the pass you want to process in an _AST_ node function.
 But be aware that this way of passing information and state is error prone.
 You should restrict it to a bare minimum and use scope bound data (```typedb:set_instance```, ```typedb:get_instance```) or even global variables instead.
 ```Lua
 -- Tree traversal helper function setting the current scope/step and calling the function of one node, and returning its result: local function processSubnode( typedb, subnode, ...)